 Use a 1-1/2 tablespoon scoop to measure out your cookies.
 Roll the cookie dough in your hands to make a smooth ball.
 Place the round cookie dough ball into the bowl with the cinnamon sugar and sprinkle the cinnamon sugar over top while rolling the cookie dough to coat.
 I think the cinnamon sticks better with this method.

 Then place the cinnamon sugar rolled cookie dough onto a silicone lined baking sheet.
-Bake at 325° for 1o to 12 minutes.
+Bake on the middle rack of your preheated oven for 1o to 12 minutes.
 I bake my snickerdoodles for 10 minutes because we like them super soft.

 Silicone vs Parchment: